 But just as moving in the prison is the series of mugshots of ordinary people making a stand, trying to escape, or just caught up in the maelstrom.

 However much I admire our own posturing counter-cultural heroes, all this can only make them seem bland and smug.
 Sure, the punk movement in London, New York, and so on was important—more so than my life in early music, anyway, though that was also new (“original”!).
 But apart from getting abused in the Daily Mail, the punk life in the UK hardly involved such serious risks.
-For the GDR punks, the “fascist regime” casually snarled by the Sex pistols would have had a far deeper resonance.
+For the GDR punks, the “fascist regime” casually snarled by the Sex pistols would have had a far deeper resonance (cf. jazz in Poland).

 The Stasi museum also has exhibits on the vast network of IM informants—including punks.
 The Stasi even managed to recruit two of them in the band Die Firma—“it is not known whether they both knew each other’s secret”.
 Of course, the “decision” to inform, framed by self-preservation or desperation, and with whatever degree of apathy, was itself no simple matter.